jesse-spevack/stimulating_events/README.md

 ]
 ```

 Now we are ready to use a Stimulus action to define some behavior we'd like to see on our page.
 An action is a connection between a controller method, an element on the page, and a DOM event listener.
 We'd like change the style of the list items as the user's cursor hovers over them.
-So in this case the controller method will be `highlightListItem` and then we can define the action by adding the DOM event listener, `mouseenter` followed by an `->` symbol pointing to the controller, which in this case is `dropdown` and then a `#` followed by the name of the function to call.
+So in this case the controller method will be specifying that the `mouseenter` dom event, followed by an `->` should call the `highlightListItem` funtion in the `dropdown`.
+I like this syntax a lot, it feels very similar to defining routes on rails to me.

 So adding
 ```html
 <li data-action="mouseenter->dropdown#highlightListItem">...</li>
 ```
-Tells the Stimulus controller that when the user's mouse enters this list item element, we want to send the event to the `highlightListItem` function in the dropdown controller.

 We have to define our `highlightListItem` function, so we can add some console logging to make sure we've got it right.
 Every action sends the triggering event to the function in our specified Stimulus controller.
 This event object includes a `target`, which is the target that dispatched the event.
 In this case the list item.
 So let's console log the inner text of the first child element of the list item.
 This should print out the name of the speaker mouse'ed over in the console.

 ```javascript
 // app/javascript/controllers/dropdown_controller.js
 highlightListItem(event) {
   console.log("Mouse enter: ", event.target.innerText)
 }
 ```
 Since we see this message as we cursor over our list of speakers, lets now use javascript to apply our desired style.

-We want the list item's background to turn pink, the font color to turn white, and the text to turn bold.
-We can add:
+First, We want the list item's background to turn pink.
+So lets start by adding this.backgroundPinkClass, which points to the class we defined in our static classes array, to the event target, the element that dispatched the mouse enter event, which is the list item.

+This looks like it's working, so now let's od the same thing for font color, which we'll want to turn white, and the same thing for the text which we'll want to turn bold.
+The text that we want to turn white and bold is actually in a span nested within the list item.
+So we'll call first element child on the list item to get the span we are after.
 ```javascript
 // app/javascript/controllers/dropdown_controller.js
 highlightListItem(event) {